supensa/oc_ios_project5/README.md

 #  OpenClassrooms - iOS developer path - iOS Project 5
 ## Gridy game - Adaptive app (iPhones and iPads) - No Storyboard

 This is a simple puzzle game of 16 pieces.
+The user can create a puzzle using a picture from her/his camera or photo library.
-User can share at the end his puzzle (email, social media, etc).
+The user can share the completed puzzle picture at the end (email, social media, etc).
-The application counts the number of moves used to solve the puzzle.
+The application counts the number of moves used to solve the puzzle, 16 moves being a perfect score.
-There is a "hint" feature to help the user solve it if needed.
+There is a "hint" feature to help the user solve the puzzle.

 ## Steps:
 1. Select image (random, image library or camera)